- 5-day tour of England, Scotland and Wales from London

 What You Can Expect

-Leave London’s Marble Arch by luxury coach and travel north to the pretty market town of Stratford-upon-Avon.
+Leave central London by luxury coach and travel north to the pretty market town of Stratford-upon-Avon.
 Visit the birthplace of William Shakespeare — the renowned English poet and playwright — and hear tales of his popular sonnets, stanzas and plays.
 After exploring the town with your guide, travel north to York, capital of the county of Yorkshire.

 Stretch your legs on a stroll around the city, and pay a visit to York Minster and the pretty cobblestone streets of the Shambles.
 Check in to your York hotel, and then get to know your guide and fellow group members over a welcome dinner and drinks.